carbon-language/carbon-lang/README.md

 ## Project status

-Carbon is currently an experiment and a research project to better understand whether the above approach can be an effective and compelling future direction for C++.
+Carbon is currently an experimental research project to better understand whether the successor language approach can be an effective and compelling future direction for the C++ ecosystem.
 We want to understand whether we can realize this technical direction and whether there is a critical mass of interest in the direction within the larger C++ industry and community.